Find further study: choose a course

 Find out about factors to consider when choosing a postgraduate course.

 UK course directories are available in the Information Room or you can search by course, region or university online.
-See our Information resources for further study & funding for links to online databases of UK and overseas courses, for example the Prospects database, Find a Masters and Find a PhD.
+See the further study and funding section of our resources catalogue for links to online databases of UK and overseas courses, for example the Prospects database, Find a Masters and Find a PhD.

 Whilst looking at courses, be sure to look out for funding information.